adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/hugo-templating-basics.md

     site.
 ---

-{% bookshop "markdown/youtube" id:"iDAWQHSH5fE" title:"Hugo Templating Basics" extend:true %}
+{% bookshop "markdown/youtube" id:"iDAWQHSH5fE" title:"Hugo Templating Basics" extend:false %}

 With Hugo templating, you can control how your page is rendered.
 You can use variables, loop over arrays, check conditions, and run functions.
 Think of it as a simple programming language to help build the pages on your site.
 Those curly braces in your layout {% raw %}`{{ }}`{% endraw %}, that’s Hugo templating.